Project

 Replies (3)

-RE: Feature request: CRL file should be reloaded on change - Added by tteras about 1 year ago
+RE: Feature request: CRL file should be reloaded on change - Added by tteras over 1 year ago

 Or would it make more sense to have similar reload mechanism as with the OCSP Stapling file - that is, have `mod_openssl_handle_trigger` check if the CRL file requires refresh or not?

-RE: Feature request: CRL file should be reloaded on change - Added by gstrauss about 1 year ago
+RE: Feature request: CRL file should be reloaded on change - Added by gstrauss over 1 year ago

 I am the lighttpd developer who wrote the current TLS implementations in lighttpd (mod_openssl, mod_gnutls, mod_mbedtls, mod_nss, mod_wolfssl)